These days, when one mentions Korea in an automotive context, there would be no shortage of awe and amazement in that statement.

-The SsangYong Actyon is a compact SUV that broke cover in 2005, with a name combining the words “action” and “young”.
+The SsangYong Actyon for sale is a compact SUV that broke cover in 2005, with a name combining the words “action” and “young”.
 In its first iteration, the vehicle was offered in two body styles – the standard Actyon SUV and its pickup equivalent, the Actyon Sports.
 The model cam with an impressive array of features such as a common-rail diesel engine with variable geometry turbo, electronic stability program, keyless entry, and speed sensing door locks.

 Not sure what the designers were going for with the Actyon